 The default state of the USB PHY in powered down state.
 The external PHY clock frequency should be determined (it is either 24 MHZ or 36 MHZ) prior to initialization.
 The USB_PHY_CTL register has all the bit fields necessary to configure and control the PHY.
-See the TMS320DM355 ARM Subsystem Reference Guide (SPRUFB3) for more information on USB_PHY_CTL register.
+For more information on the USB_PHY_CTL register, see the TMS320DM335 Digital Media System-on-Chip (DMSoC) ARM Subsystem Reference Guide (SPRUFX7).